 Fire

-Track this category?
-Subscribe to the fire fatality RSS feed — every new MSHA fatality classified as fire, delivered to your reader as soon as it's filed.
+Track this?
+Subscribe to the fire fatality RSS feed — every new MSHA fatality, delivered to your reader as soon as it's filed.

 - Fatalities recorded